DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ```

 And that's it!
 Three.js is now aware we want our shader to be supplied with
 light information.
-Let's add the code we need in the shader:
+We can modify the shader as well:

 _cloud.frag.glsl_